nebneuron/clique-top/README.md

 The code was written by Chad Giusti, and the underlying ideas are the result of joint work with Vladimir Itskov and Carina Curto.
 The work was supported by NSF DMS-1122519.
 More details can be found in

-  Giusti, Pastalkovaa, Curto and Itskov, "Clique topology reveals instrinsic geometric structure in neural correlations."
+  Giusti, Pastalkova, Curto and Itskov, "Clique topology reveals instrinsic geometric structure in neural correlations."
   (arXiv:1502.06172 [q-bio.NC] and arXiv:1502.06173 [q-bio.NC])